bshien/opensearch_dev_dashboard/README.md

 ### OpenSearch Dashboards

+Every call to the Integ page will parse the txt stdout for each integ test, x64 and arm64, and with and without security, if they exist.
+The Integ page takes the integ test numbers of these two architectures to do this.
+The application uses regex to find which components failed and succeeded.

+The logs are simply links to this txt stdout file.

 ## Commits

 Taking the list of components from buildInfo.yml, it displays all of these in a column of a table.
 For each component, it then takes the git repository link and commit id from the buildInfo.yml file and generates the link to the head commit of the distribution build.